Remote Education (Primary) - Information for Parents

 For details of what to expect where individual pupils are self-isolating, please see the final section of this page.
 If you need any support accessing remote learning please email firstname.lastname@example.org.
 Thank you.

 The remote curriculum: what is taught to pupils at home

 A pupil’s first day or two of being educated remotely might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

-- On the first day of remote education their will be a virtual meeting with the class teacher and member of the senior leadership.
+- On the first day of remote education there will be a virtual meeting with the class teacher and member of the senior leadership team.
 This will be sent as a text message with a followable link.
 In this virtual meeting the team will explain all elements of the remote learning and talk through the physical and virtual learning elements available to the child.

-- If the child was in before the need to isolate, they will go home with physical packs and information one remote learning.
+- If the child was in before the need to isolate, they will go home with physical packs and information on remote learning.
 If already at home these will be posted out.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?

 We teach the same curriculum remotely as we do in school wherever possible and appropriate.
 However, we focus the learning on key skills in maths and English in the daily sessions with the class teacher.
 Through Purple Mash there are opportunities for the students to access the other areas of the curriculum through these activities and these are reviewed by the teacher weekly.